TAbdiukov/CCSP-Mnemonics/README.md

 * **Via**bility - Vendor may die like [**Via**com](https://en.wikipedia.org/wiki/Viacom_(2005%E2%80%932019))
 * Lock-in - Proprietary infrastructure forces you to stay with vendor
 * Lock-out - cannot access living vendor.
+Can also sometimes mean "Viability".

 ### Other